Mathieu-Desrochers/Javascript-Experimentations/documentation/infrastructure/js/test.md

 __action__
 A function that modifies the view model.

-    function () { selectCustomerViewModel.loadCustomers(); }
+    function () {

+      selectCustomerViewModel.loadCustomers();

+    }

 __expectedState__
 The view model is compared sporadically to this object.
-Once the comparaison returns true, the onSuccess function is called.
+Once the comparaison returns true, the test continues to the next step.
-Should the comparaison still return false after one second, the testFail function is invoked.
+Should the comparaison continue returning false after one second, the test fails.

     {
       customers: [